Variable star: AM Herculis variables

-AM CVn variables are symbiotic binaries where a white dwarf is accreting helium-rich material from either another white dwarf, a helium star, or an evolved main-sequence star.
-They undergo complex variations, or at times no variations, with ultrashort periods.
+X-ray binaries

+High mass X-ray binaries consist of a Be star or a supergiant in a relatively close orbit with a neutron star companion.
+Mass is being transferred to the accreting compact object from the donor star, which results in X-ray emission.
+In the case of a Be star, a gaseous disk orbiting the star at the equator is responsible for the optical variability, while the interaction of the companion is truncating the disk.

 Extrinsic variable stars

 There are two main groups of extrinsic variables: rotating stars and eclipsing stars.

 Rotating variable stars

 Stars with sizeable sunspots may show significant variations in brightness as they rotate, and brighter areas of the surface are brought into view.
 Bright spots also occur at the magnetic poles of magnetic stars.
 Stars with ellipsoidal shapes may also show changes in brightness as they present varying areas of their surfaces to the observer.

 Non-spherical stars

+Rotating stars can vary in brightness due to their shape.